-The Company recognises a loss allowance for expected credit losses on trade and other receivables and prepayments.
+The company recognises a loss allowance for expected credit losses on trade and other receivables and prepayments.
 The amount of expected credit losses is updated at each reporting date.

-The Company measures the loss allowance for trade and other receivables which do not contain a significant financing component at an amount equal to lifetime ECL.
+The company measures the loss allowance for trade and other receivables which do not contain a significant financing component at an amount equal to lifetime expected credit losses ("lifetime ECL").
 The loss allowance for all other trade and other receivables is measured at lifetime ECL when there has been a significant increase in credit risk since initial recognition.
-If the credit risk on these receivables has not increased significantly since initial recognition, then the loss allowance for those receivables is measured at 12-month ECL.
+If the credit risk on these receivables has not increased significantly since initial recognition, then the loss allowance for those receivables is measured at 12 month expected credit losses (12-month ECL).